mymonero/mymonero-app-js/docs/WHY_NATIVE.md

 ![Logo](./assets/logo.png "Logo")

-## Why we built the native apps
+## Why We Built the Native Apps

+(**tl;dr** for better scurity, and to build better apps.

-From MyMonero's creation in 2014 as a web wallet until the release of these downloadable apps in early 2017, the only way to access the service was via a browser on the MyMonero website.
-Since your spend key is never sent to the server, many operations could not be done on the server, and that meant that a lot of Javascript code had to be sent to and run within your browser (such as creating new wallets, or sending money).
+From 2014 until the release of these downloadable apps, the MyMonero service was only accessible as a web wallet on the MyMonero website.

+Since your "private spend key" and "wallet seed" must never be sent to the server as a security feature, many operations (such as creating new wallets, and constructing transations to send money) could not be done on the server… and that meant that a lot of Javascript code which reimplements large parts of Monero had to be sent to, and run within users' web browsers.

-Downloading that Javascript code opened up the possibility of an attacker inserting something malicious which, for example, could theoretically enable them to steal your funds.
-Another issue, which was actually observed, was that users would simply get misdirected (perhaps by search engine) to a scam/phishing site which was impersonating MyMonero under a different domain, which presumably tricked users into running malicious code.
+Loading that Javascript code opened up the possibility of an attacker inserting something malicious which, for example, could theoretically enable them to steal your funds.
+Another issue - which was actually observed – was users simply getting misdirected (perhaps by search engine) to a phishing site which was impersonating MyMonero under a different domain, which presumably tricked some users into having their keys stolen.

 There were other limitations with the web wallet, such as the inability to use it behind Tor.
-And, as a downloaded web app, it was significantly limited by the facilities available in common browsers.
-For example, in the web wallet, users could only access one wallet at a time, had to log in each time, and as a security precaution were quickly logged off once they became idle.
+In addition, as a downloaded web app, it was significantly limited by the facilities available in common browsers.
+For example, in the web wallet, users could only access one wallet at a time, had to log in with keys each time, and as a security precaution, were quickly logged off once they became idle.

 The native apps were conceived of in order to…